netinvent/el_scripts/README.md

 ```

-Adding Prometheus node_exporter, the script will also add two new metrics:
+If Prometheus node_exporter option is installed, the script will also add two new metrics:
 - `el_configurator_setup_date` which will contain the timestamp of the last el_configurator run
 - `el_configurator_state` which will contain state (0=Success, 1=Failure/Missing) of last run

-The `el_configurator` script will also provide the following setups:
+The `el_configurator` script will provide the following setups:

+- OpenSCAP security profile configuration
+- Various CIS security configurations
-- Optional packages if physical machine
+- Optional package installation if physical machine is detected
     - pre-configured smartmontools daemon
     - Optional IT8613 support
     - Intel TCO Watchdog support
     - Tuned config profiles npf-eco and npf-perf
+- Optional package installation if virtual machine is detected
     - Qemu guest agent setup on KVM machines
 - Optional enabling serial console on tty and grub interface
     - Add `resize_term` and `resize_term2` scripts which allow to deal with tty resizing in terminal
-- Optional steps if DHCP internet is found
+- Optional steps if machine has internet
     - Installation of non standard packages
-    - ANSSI-BP028 SCAP Profile configuration with report
+    - SCAP Profile update before execution
     - Prometheus Node exporter installation
     - Setup firewall
     - Setup fail2ban for SSH
-    - Tune SSH keepalives
 - Cleanup of image after setup